Das Ich: History

-In 2004, they released the double album Lava, made of:

-Lava:Glut: Disc with more instrumental than industrial tracks.

-Lava:Asche: Disc with dance versions of songs from Lava:Glut.

-Lava:Addendum: Bonus DVD packaged with some versions of the release.
+In 2004, they released the double album Lava, made of:Lava:Glut: Disc with more instrumental than industrial tracks.Lava:Asche: Disc with dance versions of songs from Lava:Glut.Lava:Addendum: Bonus DVD packaged with some versions of the release.

-In 2006, they released an additional dual album:

-Cabaret: Disc with circus style songs, like the name implies, and more instrumental.

-Varieté: Disc with versions of songs from Cabaret remixed by bands including Stillste Stund, Metallspürunde, FabrikC, etc.

-In the same year, they released a new DVD, Panopticum.
+In 2006, they released an additional dual album:Cabaret: Disc with circus style songs, like the name implies, and more instrumental.Varieté: Disc with versions of songs from Cabaret remixed by bands including Stillste Stund, Metallspürunde, FabrikC, etc. In the same year, they released a new DVD, Panopticum.

 After 2010, the band underwent a short hiatus due to the health problems suffered by lead singer Stefan Ackermann, but the band had a revival with their performance at the Wave-Gotik-Treffen in 2013.

 In 2017, the band remastered and re-released their first EP, Satanische Verse, as a limited-edition (500 copies) vinyl with additional tracks.

 In 2018, an announcement about creating new album appeared on official website, originally scheduled for release in 2017 or 2018, that has yet to be released.

-In March 2023 the band announced a South American tour — the seventh of their career — beginning in Sao Paulo, Brazil.
+In March 2023, the band announced a South American tour — the seventh of their career — beginning in Sao Paulo, Brazil.

+In June 20th, 2025 they announced the date "31.10.2025" through a short video on social media pointing that they would release a new album titled Fanal on October 31st after nearly two decades without new music.
+Later on, in August and September they released two singles: Lazarus and Brutus, which featured a female voiceover at the beginning stating that they would not release Fanal on Spotify or any streaming platforms.
+The voiceover was later removed.
+The album explores topics such as misanthropy, nihilism, societal decay, and the critique of power.
+They cite Friedrich Nietzsche, Gottfried Benn, and the German Expressionist movement as direct influences.
+Band member Bruno Kramm has stated that Fanal is a response to our post-factual age and a time "when belief counts more than facts".